adridadou/cubefriendly-engine/README.md

 This project is the thin layer between cubefriendly and MapDB.
 Most of the logic can be found in https://github.com/cubefriendly/cubefriendly-core.

 This project tries to stay as simple as possible to ease optimisations.
-Hopefully it should not change too much sothe access layer between cubefriendly and the cube files stay stable.
+Hopefully it should not change too much so the access layer between cubefriendly and the cube files stay stable.